How Much Does A Car Battery Weigh?

-At this point, you might be wondering why it even matters to learn how much does a car battery weigh.
-In short, if you are at all concerned about the overall weight of your car, then the battery is a component that forms a significant part of it.
+At this point, you might be wondering why it even matters to learn how much does a car battery weighs.
+In short, if you are at all concerned about the overall weight of your car.
+Then the battery is a component that forms a significant part of it.
 Let’s say you’re preparing a car for the race track, or you wish to lighten the load as part of fuel savings.
 The battery can add up to 60 pounds or more to your car’s overall weight.
 As an individual component, that’s significant.

 In general, batteries for hybrid cars typically weigh less because of their makeup.
 Lithium-ion is, on the whole, lighter than the lead-acid design.
 The Honda Accord, for instance, has a 520 CCA (cold-cranking amperes) battery that weighs a rather dainty 28 pounds.
 The Subaru Impreza, on the other hand, dwarfs this with its mighty 900 CCA battery weighing in at a hefty 61 pounds.